Stability estimates for radial basis function methods applied to linear scalar conservation laws: Kansa's global RBF method

 \section{Kansa's global RBF method}

-We work with a global interpolant defined on $\Omega$, where the interpolant is exact for radial basis functions $\phi_l(x)$, $l = 1,..,N$ and the monomial basis, $\bar p_k(x)$, $k=1,..,m$.
+We work with a global interpolant defined on $\Omega$, where the interpolant is exact for radial basis functions $\phi_l(x)$, $l = 1,..,N$, and the monomial basis, $\bar p_k(x)$, $k=1,..,m$.
 The interpolant is:

 where $c_l(t)$ are the unknown interpolation coefficients, $\beta_k(t)$ the unknown Lagrange multipliers, and where the number of monomial terms is $m = \binom{D_m+2}{2}$, where $D_m$ is the degree of the monomial basis.
 The discussion in this paper applies for any RBF, however, in our computations we use the cubic polyharmonic spline (PHS) basis $\phi_l(x) = \| x - x_l\|_2^3$.
-PHS and the monomial basis as a combination, were introduced and studied in \cite{Barnett15,Bayona19,BFFB17}.
+PHS and the monomial basis as a combination is well described in \cite{03_Buhmann_book,07_Fasshauer_book,05_Wendland_book}.
+In the context of the RBF-FD method the basis is also studied in \cite{Barnett15,Bayona19,BFFB17}, where the focus is on high-order polynomial approximation.
 In \eqref{eq:methods:phspolybasis} the objective is now to determine the interpolation coefficients $c_l$ and the Lagrange multipliers $\beta_k$, by requiring the interpolation conditions $u_h(x_i,t) = u(x_i,t)$, $i=1,..,N$, where $x_i \in X$ and $u(x_i,t)$ are the unknown nodal values to be fulfilled.
 The result is a system of equations in matrix-vector format: